dkam/rakuten_product_api/README.md

 This client should be threadsafe.
 Configuration values are local to your instance.

+## TODO

+This library implement the parts I need.
+For example, it doesn't handle paging through results as I don't need it, but I'm happy to accept pull request.

 ## Notes

 * ISBN is taken from either the `sku` or the `keywords` fields and mached against a regular expression `/97[98]\d{10}/` as there's no specific field for it.
 * Condition is guessed by looking for the string "Used" in the description.
 This is a terrible idea, but there is no field for condition.
-* This library aliases RRP -> price and price -> saleprice.
+* This library aliases rrp -> price and price -> saleprice.
 When sorting you need to use the original attribute names ( price / saleprice )

 ## Development